LSU Gymnastics gets fourth place in NCAA Championship; Haleigh Bryant tied two school records during meet

 Despite the slow start, gymnast Haleigh Bryant tied an LSU record for highest score on the uneven bars during the NCAA Championships.
 Bryant stuck her landing and earned a 9.95 from the judge's table.

 Rotation two started with Alyona Shchennikova on the balance beam.
-Aleah Finn walked away with LSU's best score on the beam with a 9.925.
+Aleah Finnegan walked away with LSU's best score on the beam with a 9.925.

 The beam belongs to Aleah.@aleahfinn anchors with a 9.925— LSU Gymnastics (@LSUgym) April 15, 2023